 Things to consider when picking the right policy for your family:

 How Much Coverage? – Keep in mind that you are not only insuring against theft but also fire where you could lose everything.
-Be realistic about replacement costs of your personal belongings before deciding how much coverage you need.
+Be realistic about the replacement costs of your personal belongings before deciding how much coverage you need.

 Deductible – The amount of the deductible premium that you’re willing to pay will have a major impact on the premium.
 The higher the deductible, the lower the cost of renters insurance.

-Actual Cash Value (ACV) Vs. Replacement Cost – Actual cash value coverage will pay for replacement cost of the item minus depreciation.
+Actual Cash Value (ACV) Vs. Replacement Cost – Actual cash value coverage will pay for the replacement cost of the item minus depreciation.
 Replacement cost coverage that will provide for the actual replacement cost of the item with no deduction for depreciation.

-Liability Coverage – Liability coverage is usually included with renter’s policy.
+Liability Coverage – Liability coverage is usually included with the renter’s policy.
 This coverage will help protect you in case a guest is injured on your property.
 Check the amount provided in policy and determine if you think it’s adequate.

 There is a lot to consider when picking a renter’s policy, and I hope this list will help you determine what the right policy is for you.
 Don’t be penny wise and pound foolish – renters insurance is inexpensive and can provide you with invaluable peace of mind.